South-Paw/salien-script-js/README.md

 The easiest way to update script on heroku is to just delete your old app and create new.

-Also, you can link your heroku app to dropbox account, download this repository as zip archive and unpack it to selected folder.
+You can also link your Heroku app to your Dropbox account.
+To do that, [download this repository](https://github.com/South-Paw/salien-script-js/archive/master.zip) as a zip archive, and unpack it to the folder created on your Dropbox.

+For more info on this, visit: https://devcenter.heroku.com/articles/dropbox-sync

 #### Medium